 • Volatility: A lack of volatility means prices aren’t moving, and there’s no chance of buying low and selling high.
 Because day traders try to buy and sell during the same day, markets have to be going up and down on a short-term basis for this strategy to be viable.

-Bitcoin mining could also play a role in markets at times.
+Crypto mining could also play a role in markets at times.
 If miners are selling most of their coins as they mine them, this could increase downward pressure on prices for a time.
-Anyone learning how to day trade Bitcoin could benefit from learning how the technology itself works, too.

 5 Day Trading Crypto Strategies